-- i) Register and withdraw from courses (Note: there are some exceptions) - ii) Check their registration status and grades - iii) Check information concerning cancelled classes, make-up classes, or notices on the web bulletin board through PCs and mobile phones.
+- i) Register and withdraw from courses (Note : there are some exceptions) - ii) Check their registration status and grades - iii) Check information concerning cancelled classes, make-up classes, or notices on the web bulletin board through PCs and mobile phones.

-Please refer to the "Loyola Handbook" for detailed explanation of how to use Loyola.
+Please refer to the "Loyola Handbook" (available online via Loyola) for detailed explanation of how to use Loyola.